 In the Permian Basin of West Texas and Southeast New Mexico, nearly three-quarters of Occidental's EOR business unit oil production is from fields that actively employ CO2 flood technology (CO2 EOR).
-Occidental injects 1.9 billion cubic feet a day of CO2 in the Permian, more than half a trillion cubic feet per year, which makes Occidental the largest CO2 injector in the Permian and one of the leaders globally.
+Occidental injects 2.6 billion cubic feet per day of CO2 in the Permian, more than 950 billion cubic feet per year, which makes Occidental the largest CO2 injector in the Permian and one of the leaders globally.

 In carbon dioxide flooding, injected CO2 releases trapped oil from porous rocks in the reservoir and causes it to flow more easily to the wellhead.

 During this process, a mixture of oil, natural gas, and a portion of the injected CO2 flows into nearby wells and is produced at the surface.
 The CO2 is recovered from this production stream and re-injected in a closed loop process that results in additional oil recovery.
 Over time, virtually all of the CO2 introduced into a field becomes trapped underground, occupying the pore space left after the oil and associated gas are produced.

 Applicable to a variety of suitable oil and gas reservoirs, CO2 EOR can increase ultimate oil and associated gas recovery by 10 to 25 percent in the fields where it is employed.

 Occidental uses advanced flood surveillance tools to monitor its more than 1,900 patterns of CO2 injection and oil production wells throughout the Permian Basin.
 Occidental’s standardized methods of surveying CO2 floods in the Permian enables more efficient allocation and utilization of carbon dioxide.